 Information on owner-customer and loyalty programme membership may also be used for the following purposes:

-- monitoring and analysis of product and service use and customer segmentation, for example, in order for the controller to be able to offer personalised product and service content to the users
+- Monitoring and analysis of product and service use and customer segmentation, for example, in order for the controller to be able to offer personalised product and service content to users

-The data file includes profiling using automatic decision-making, which is conducted when an OP cooperative bank’s customer becomes an owner-customer via op.fi.
-Owner-customer membership will be approved automatically, if the customer has extended OP eServices user identifiers and the membership contribution can be debited to the customer’s account upon application.
+The data file includes profiling using automated decision-making, which is conducted when an OP cooperative bank’s customer becomes an owner-customer on the op.fi service.
+Owner-customer membership will be approved automatically, if the customer has extended OP eServices user ID and the membership contribution can be debited from the customer’s account upon application.

 |Contractual relationship or actions preceding the conclusion of a contract||Becoming an owner-customer and owner-customer membership|

-The controller ensures that processing based on legitimate interests is proportionate to the data subject’s benefits and that it corresponds to his/her reasonable expectations.
+The controller ensures that processing based on legitimate interests is proportionate to the data subject’s benefits and that it meets his/her reasonable expectations.

 6. Categories of personal data

 |Category of personal data||Data content of the category|

 |Basic information||Name, personal identity code and member number|